davebeyer/ptime-keeper/doc/design.md

 ## Work:

 * Activities are listed, select which one to work on
-* Click "Start/Resume" Activity, which starts session
+* Click "Start/Resume" Activity, which starts work period
 * At end of Pomodoro, alarm sounds, start break, alarm ends break
 * Can "Pause" timer (pauses also tracked)
-* End Session when done

-## Session Display Modes
+## Display Modes

 * Working:
   *  Timer showing countdown time to next break (or negative time if past break)
   *  Current Activity shown with:
       * Activity category (colored) and description
-      * Estimated Pomodoros for this session
+      * Estimated Pomodoros for this activity
       * Actual Pomodoros so far
   * Buttons for:
       * Take Break (button gets big if timer is negative)